METS-Programme/ugandaemr-usermanual/smc.md

 login at the "SMC clinic" session, as shown below.
 ![](SMC12.png)

 A screen will open as shown below.
-Select the
+Select the "Find Patient Record" option.
 ![](SMC11.png)

-Select "Find Patient Record"
+On the screen that appears, type the name of the patient, as registered in the system.
 ![](SMC1.png)
 Search for and find the client - if not in the system already, registered him first (refer to the  entering client information section).